-14. Nothing in this Final Bar Order or the Settlement Agreement and no aspect of the Settlement or negotiation or mediation thereof is or shall be construed to be an admission or concession of any violation of any statute or law; of any fault, liability, or wrongdoing; or of any infirmity in the claims or defenses of the Parties with regard to any of the complaints, claims, allegations, or defenses in the Rotstain Litigation, the Smith Litigation, or any other proceeding.
+13. Nothing in this Final Bar Order or the Settlement Agreement and no aspect of the Settlement or negotiation or mediation thereof is or shall be construed to be an admission or concession of any violation of any statute or law; of any fault, liability, or wrongdoing; or of any infirmity in the claims or defenses of the Parties with regard to any of the complaints, claims, allegations, or defenses in the Rotstain Litigation, the Smith Litigation, or any other proceeding.

-15. The Committee and the Rotstain Investor Plaintiffs are hereby ordered to file the agreed motion to dismiss and motion for final judgment in the Rotstain Litigation as specified in paragraph 24 of the Settlement Agreement by the deadline set forth in that paragraph.
-The Receiver and the Committee are hereby ordered to file the agreed motion to enforce the Bar Order and to dismiss all claims against the SG Defendants in the Smith Litigation as specified in paragraph 25 of the Settlement Agreement by the deadline set forth in that paragraph.
-SG Suisse is hereby ordered to deliver or cause to be delivered the Settlement Amount (\$157 million) pursuant to the terms and subject to the conditions in paragraph 26 of the Settlement Agreement.
-Further, the Parties are ordered to act in conformity with all other provisions of the Settlement Agreement.
+14. The Committee and the Rotstain Investor Plaintiffs are hereby ordered to file the agreed motion to dismiss and motion for final judgment in the Rotstain Litigation as specified in paragraph 24 of the Settlement Agreement by the deadline set forth in that paragraph.
+The Receiver and the Committee are hereby ordered to file the agreed motion to enforce the Bar Order and to dismiss all claims against TD Bank in the Smith Litigation as specified in paragraph 25 of the Settlement Agreement by the deadline set forth in that paragraph 25 of the Settlement by the deadline set forth in that paragraph.
+TD Bank is hereby ordered to deliver or cause to be delivered the Settlement Amount (one billion two hundred five million U.S. dollars) pursuant to the terms and subject to the conditions in paragraph 26 of the Settlement